How Long Does THCA Stay in Your System

 These foods provide essential vitamins, minerals, and antioxidants that can aid in flushing out toxins.

-Avoid processed foods, sugary snacks, and excessive amounts of caffeine and alcohol, as they can hinder the detoxification process.
+Avoid processed foods, sugary snacks, and excessive amounts of caffeine and alcohol, as they can hinder the detoxification process, which is critical when preparing for a drug test to detect substances like THCA.

 3. Increase fiber intake: